spiral/docs/basics/quick-start.md

 > Use custom [domain core](/cookbook/domain-core.md) to perform domain-specific response transformations.
 You can also
 > use the `$this->response` helper to write the data into PSR-7 response object.

-For demo purposes return `array`, the `status` key will be automatically treated as response status.
+For demo purposes return `array`, the `status` key will be treated as response status.

 ```php